This is my kind of soul food.

 Make these rolls, OK?
 And share them with friends.
 If you don’t have friends, go make some by sharing these treats with them.
 They pack up nicely and store in the fridge super well for several days so pack them in your lunch and make all your coworkers jelly.
 Huzzah!

 - 1/2 cup each julienned carrots, red pepper, and cucumber

 - 4 ounces vermicelli or rice noodles (the thinner the better)

 - 8-10 spring roll rice papers

 - 1/3 cup salted creamy almond butter

-- 1 Tbsp reduced sodium soy sauce (GF if gluten free)
+- 1 Tbsp reduced sodium soy sauce (tamari if gluten-free)

 - 1 Tbsp fresh lime juice

 - 1/2 tsp chili garlic sauce